 Here is a video showing the hummingbird babies’ arrival at Wildwing Rehabilitation.

 Many thanks to Phoebe Allens for the inspiration, to Wildwing Rehabilitation for raising the babies, to Sheri Williamson for the coaching, to our neighbor and to Lakeshia at ustream.tv for their help and generosity.
-Most of all, thank you to the viewers/fans/followers of Anna’s Hummingbird Nest cam on ustream.tv and Arizona Hummingbird Nest Cam Facebook Page for their interest and kindness.
+Most of all, thank you to the viewers/fans/followers of Anna’s Hummingbird Nest channel on ustream.tv and our Facebook Page, Arizona Hummingbird Nest Cam (Arizona Hummingbird Pictures as of 2016) for their interest and kindness.

-We are now back to our original focus: hummingbird photos, video and sounds of hummingbirds found in the U.S. and Canada.
+We are back to our original focus: hummingbird photos, video, and sound recordings of hummingbirds found in the U.S. and Canada.
 Please take a look around the site.
 And thank you for coming by.